-The following whitepapers have been composed during the last ten years and they address a constellation of topics that hover, roughly, around managing and leveraging knowledge using open technologies or managing and leveraging technology using the knowledge available to the investing organization.
+The following whitepapers were composed during the ten years between 2000 and 2010, and they address a constellation of topics that hover, roughly speaking, around managing and leveraging knowledge using open technologies or managing and leveraging technology using the knowledge available to the investing organization.
+Some of the ideas addressed have been superseded, some have evolved, and some have been retired.
+I keep them here as a matter of record and as a way to remember some of the paths I have followed.

 The Emergence of Intelligent Content (2009)